 Here is the copy of the rental application I was using.
 Feel free to download and use or modify it to suit your needs.

-Another form that you may want to include is a release of information letter to be signed by the tenant in case an employer or property management office asks for one before they will talk to you.
+Another form that you may want to include if it’s not already on the application is a release of information letter to be signed by the tenant in case an employer or property management office asks for one before they will talk to you.

 Step 4 – Verification of Income, Employment, and References